 - Provides budget execution (Salaries & Expenses and User Fee) and fiscal accounting services for the Center.
 Monitors and provides officials with continual awareness of expenditures and status of funds.

 - Conducts payroll, operating, and user fee analysis and forecasting of resources throughout the year.

 - Provides administration of the Animal Drug Use Fee Act (ADUFA) and Animal Generic Drug User Fee Act (AGDUFA).
 Manages and tracks Congressional requirements including collections and performance.

-- Provides coordination for acquisition activities, as well as leveraging initiatives.
+- Provides coordination for acquisition activities, ensuring proper execution of contracts, grants, inter agency agreements, as well as leveraging initiatives.

 - Implements the purchase card program for the Center.
 Conducts periodic audits, creates new accounts, and provides support to cardholders.

 - Provides support to end users on UFMS/iProcurement related issues and coordinates with Office of Financial Management (OFM) on the administration of user accounts and training.

 - Serves as the liaison between the Center and the Office of Information Management & Technology (OIMT).

 - Coordinates and manages the Center's IT Investment Review Board (ITIRB), and the Center's Change Control Board (CCB).